Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ### Flush events

-Events are typically stored in a buffer and flushed periodically.
-This behavior is configurable.
-On Android, this is enabled by default.
+Unset events are stored in a buffer and flushed (sent) on app close by default.Events are flushed based on which criteria is met first: `eventUploadPeriodMillis` or `eventUploadThreshold`.

+You can disable flushing or configure the upload period of the event upload threshold.

-=== "Java"
+=== "Disable flushing"

     ```java
     client.setFlushEventsOnClose(false); //Don't flush events

+    ```

+=== "Change upload period"

+    The default upload period is 30 seconds.
+Input is in milliseconds

+    ```shell

+    Amplitude.getInstance(instanceName).setEventUploadPeriodMillis(100000); // Changes event upload period to 100 seconds

+    ```

+=== "Change default event buffer"

+    The default event buffer is 30.
+Input is an int.

+    ```shell

+    Amplitude.getInstance(instanceName).setEventUploadThreshold(4); // Changes event upload buffer to 4

     ```